Code-Institute-Submissions/MSP2-2/README.md

 My 2nd milestone project is to test people's memory with 3 different difficulty levels all based on the first 3 Aliens films, the first level is based on the first film, medium difficulty is based on the second film and the hard difficulty is based on the third film.
+Each difficulty starting with Alien the players have a limited amount of moves do complete the game with and ALiens and Alien 3 have less moves to try to complete the game.

 <h2>UX:</h2>
-The game I made is to help people to try and improve their memory and who are fans of the Aliens films
+The game I made is to help people to try and improve their memory and who are fans of the Aliens films.

-<h2>WIREFRAMES:</h2>
+There are two buttons to click and change difficulty Aliens is medium and Alien 3 is hard and a reset button to reset the board when players have either won or lost the game with a message to letting players know when they have won or lost.

 <h2>FEATURES:</h2>